Frequently Asked Questions

 Saint Jeanne treasures the opportunity to prepare our children in mind and spirit during the most formative and impressionable time of their lives so that they can live lives full of hope, joy, and inspiration.
 Our school tag line “Education in life and for life” concretely expresses that each day our students have the opportunity to put their values to use–today and for a lifetime.
 This occurs and is constantly reinforced not only in classes of religious instruction, but throughout the curriculum and extracurricular activities.

 We strongly believe that children’s future must start with a strong foundation... one centered on faith and values, but one that also includes outstanding academics.
-Therefore, all at Saint Jeanne’s are dedicated to providing students with a solid curriculum, one that is designed after serious study of various educational resources, such as the Catholic Common Core Identity Initiative and the Common Core State Standards.
-Facilitating well-rounded development, we offer courses in art, music, Spanish, technology, and PE to complement the core subjects of religion, math, language arts, social studies, and science.
+Therefore, all at Saint Jeanne’s are dedicated to providing students with a solid curriculum, one that is designed after serious study of various educational resources, such as the Catholic Common Core Identity Initiative, California's State Standards and Next Generation Science Standards.
+Facilitating well-rounded development is an important aspect in the Educational Project of the Company of Mary, therefore, we offer athletics, creative development and expression, academic competitions and many other opportunities for students to experience and discover their gifts.
 The integration of technology tools and applications are used across all academic disciplines.
 The Western Catholic Education Association and the Western Association of Schools and Colleges accredit Saint Jeanne’s.

 Catholic schools are famous for having strict disciplinary policies and Saint Jeanne’s is no exception.
-Saint Jeanne maintains a strict policy of behavior that is fair and consistent.
-The school stands on 400 years of experience in education, which have proven that teaching children to be responsible for their own behavior leads to mature and conscientious adults.
+We are able to maintain a strict policy of behavior that is fair and consistent through effective feedback techniques designed to help children understand their actions and, concurrently, consequences of their actions.
+The school stands on 400 years of experience in education, which have proven that teaching children to be responsible for and reflect on their own behavior leads to problem solving mature and conscientious adults.